basler/pylon-ros-camera/README.md

 Generally speaking, to increase the acquisition frame rate when using the driver, consider when possible and applicable:
 - Switch to free run.
 - Changing the image encoding to Bayer or Mono ones.
-- Setting a region of interest.
+- Setting a region of interest.git status
 - Decreasing the exposure time.
 - Decreasing the inter-packet delay and setting it to 0 if possible.
 - Setting the ``enable_current_params_publisher`` parameter to false (it is set to false by default).